Arjunm03/jic3313-aidocumentvalidationservice/README.md

  - Added functionality to view a file that has been previously uploaded

 Known Bugs:
- - After some time, documents are unable to be opened
+ - After documents reach a certain age (typically several hours), they are unable to be opened

 Bugfixes:
  - N/A (this is the first release)